 The average intracranial volume in the adult is around 1700 mL, composed of brain tissue (~1400 mL), CSF (~150 mL), and blood (~150 mL) 3,4.
 The volume of these three components remains nearly constant in a state of dynamic equilibrium (figures 1 and 2).
 Thus, a decrease in one component should be compensated by the increase in other and vice-a-versa (figures 3, 4 and 5).

 It is important to note that most of the blood in the cranial cavity is contained in the low-pressure venous system, so venous compression serves as a means of displacing blood volume 2.

 There are many classic brain imaging findings that this theoretical hypothesis can explain:

 - venous distention in intracranial hypotension

-- sulcal effacement in brain oedema or expansive lesion
+- sulcal effacement in brain edema or expansive lesion

 - brain shift with intracranial hypertension

 Named after Alexander Monro (1733-1817), a Scottish physician, and George Kellie, a Scottish surgeon (1720–1779).

 - 1. Mokri B. The Monro-Kellie hypothesis: applications in CSF volume depletion.
 Neurology.
 2001;56 (12): 1746-8.
 Neurology (full text) - doi:10.1212/WNL.56.12.1746 - Pubmed citation